fourtonfish/slack-invite-glitch/README.md

 SLACK_TOKEN='SECRETSTUFF123'
 CONTACT='your@email.com'
 ```

-3. Enjoy!

-Also, maybe update the `coc.handlebars` file?
+3. Update the `coc.handlebars` file?
+4. Enjoy!

+Optionally, you can update the `.handlebars` files manually, if you'd like to add more text, links to your social media, etc.

+Also, if you add a lot of text into the footer, you might have to add extra padding to the `section` element.
+Look for a line that says `padding: 0 0 5em;` inside the`public/css/styles.css` stylesheet.

 ## TODO

 - Move images to `assets`
   - The `assets` folder doesn't seem to support SVGs
-- Add a more generic favicon.
+- Add a more generic favicon/images.
-- Clean up the generated CSS file.
+- Clean up the generated CSS file?
-- Add a proper footer.
 - Add explanation of the `.handlebars` files.